Leslie Parrish: Environmental activism

-Parrish's concern for the environment dates back to the 1950s when Los Angeles’ severe smog, and the reason for it, worried her.
-In 1979, she and her then-husband, Richard Bach, built an experimental home in southwest Oregon using 100% solar power with no cooling or heating systems, in order to prove it could be done.

 While living in Oregon, Parrish saw devastated forests managed by the Bureau of Land Management (BLM) and decided to protest a local timber sale.
-With two neighbors, she and Richard established an organization called "Threatened and Endangered: Little Applegate Valley" (TELAV).
+With two neighbors, she and Bach established an organization called "Threatened and Endangered: Little Applegate Valley" (TELAV).
 They worked for two years researching and writing a 600-page legal and scientific protest of BLM's logging of forests which would not regenerate, which was illegal.
 The BLM assistant state director eventually agreed, telling the Medford Mail Tribune that ..."The sale involves enough improprieties in BLM rules and procedures that it can’t be legally awarded.
 In order to comply with our own procedures we had no choice but to withdraw the sale and reject all bids."
 The TELAV protest document served as the basis for many future timber sale protests in the U.S. and Canada.
 TELAV continues to fight for the environment to this day and the Little Applegate Valley has never been logged.

 In 1999, Parrish created a 240-acre (97 ha) wildlife sanctuary on Orcas Island (in the San Juan Islands, Washington State) to save it from normal development techniques which include logging.
 She named it the "Spring Hill Wildlife Sanctuary".
-For seventeen years, she carefully developed the ridge-top property by creating nearly a dozen small, hidden home sites on 25% of the land while preserving the remainder in perpetuity within the San Juan Preservation Trust.
-While the property is now fully developed there are no breaks in the heavily forested ridge line.
-The developed land is invisible from the island community and the forest is intact.